DanCardin/sqlalchemy-declarative-extensions/README.md

   - This library is designed to support any dialect (in theory).
-Certainly PostgreSQL is **best** supported, but there does exist support for specific kinds of objects to varying levels of support for SQLite and MySQL, so far.
+Certainly PostgreSQL is **best** supported, but there does exist support for specific kinds of objects to varying levels of support for Snowflake, SQLite, and MySQL, so far.

 - Architecture